-As per paragraph 3(c) of the CPD Act, the CPD has the power to pay the shareholder annually, from its net profits, a dividend of R200 000 on the paid-up capital of the CPD.
-The CPD did not declare a dividend in the current year (2022: Rnil) due to its technical insolvency.
+As per paragraph 3(c) of the CPD Act, the CPD has the power to pay the shareholder (being the SARB), from its annual net profits, a dividend on its paid-up capital.
+The CPD did not declare a dividend in the current financial year (2023: Rnil) as it had not achieved a targeted minimum contingency reserve.